pclov3r/iq_tool/README.md

 Contributions are highly welcome!
 Whether you've found a bug or have a cool idea for a feature, feel free to open an issue or send a pull request.

 Since an AI had a heavy hand in writing this tool, AI-assisted pull requests are totally fair game.
 Just a heads-up: all PRs, whether from a human or a bot, will be carefully reviewed to make sure they fit the project's goals and quality standards.
-I look forward to seeing what you come up with
+I look forward to seeing what you come with.